tomas-fryza/vhdl-labs/lab1-gates/README.md

 * [Challenges](#challenges)
 * [References](#references)

-### Learning ojectives
+### Learning objectives

 * Describe the main parts of a VHDL file
 * Use Vivado development tool
-* Be able to create a simulation testbenche and run the simulation
+* Be able to create a simulation testbench and run the simulation
 * Use De Morgan's and Distributive laws

 <a name="preparation"></a>